Search

-Keyword or lexical search relies on matching exact words or phrases.
-This is the common behavior for search functionality.
+Lexical search relies on matching lexemes, which can be thought of as the “root” of a particular word.
+This is similar to an “exact match” search, although there is no guarantee that the lexemes for a given search term are, in fact, an exact match.
+For example, the words jumps, jumping, and jumped all share the common lexeme jump, and all three words would be considered matches when performing a lexical search with the term jumping.
 This approach is relatively simple and fast, but it has limitations.
 For example, it may not be able to handle misspellings, and it does not take into account the context or meaning of the words, which can lead to irrelevant results.

 Semantic search, on the other hand, is a little bit different; the underlying meaning of the search term or phrase is considered when performing the search.
 The results of a semantic search will be based on their relevance to the search term.